BaseMax/compiler-university-project/README.md

 > Implement an university compiler using Flex, Bison in the C programming language

-Keep in mind that I am not a computer science or engeering student and do not need to do an academic project.
+Keep in mind that I am not a computer science or engeering student and do not need to do an university assignment.

 It's just a fun project to test myself to see how much time I need to implement such a Uni Compiler.